enviodev/docs/docs/HyperIndex/Examples/example-example-cross-chain-messaging.md

 ---
 id: example-cross-chain-messaging
-title: Cross Chain Messaging Indexer
+title: Cross-Chain Messaging
-sidebar_label: Cross-chain messaging
+sidebar_label: Cross-Chain Messaging
-slug: /example-
+slug: /example-cross-chain-messaging
 ---

 The following indexer example is a reference implementation and can serve as a starting point for applications with similar logic.